-Assessment of When assessing fisheries against this issue, the team may consider the extent to which there may be other or higher authorities to whom fishers or other stakeholders may appeal if they are dissatisfied with fishery rules or their implementation in the fishery by local managers.
+When assessing fisheries against this issue, the team may consider the extent to which there may be other or higher authorities to whom fishers or other stakeholders may appeal if they are dissatisfied with fishery rules or their implementation in the fishery by local managers.

-If any such appeals have been made, the team should consider and score the responsiveness or otherwise of local managers or leaders-should be considered and scored.
+If any such appeals have been made, the team should consider and score the responsiveness or otherwise of local managers or leaders.

-The team may use semi-structured interviews may be used by CABs to determine the extent to which stakeholders believe that local 'managers'/managers or leaders respect or otherwise, any judgements or decisions made by any higher or other authority.
+The team may use semi-structured interviews to determine the extent to which stakeholders believe that local managers or leaders respect any judgements or decisions made by any higher or other authority.

-The team can use the interviews can also be used to determine the extent to which:
+The team can use the interviews to determine the extent to which:

-· Managers implement their own rules.

-Stakeholders believe the management system is sufficiently proactive to avoid disputes.
+- Managers implement their own rules. - Stakeholders believe the management system is sufficiently proactive to avoid disputes.

-CABsThe team may consider collective, participative, and publicallypublicly accountable involvement in management of the fishery by a broad spectrum of local stakeholders of the fishery as potential evidence of the presence of proactive avoidance of legal disputes.
-The team may use supporting evidence may come from multiple and cross-checked, semi-structured interviews fromwith a range of stakeholders representing different interests within the community.
+The team may consider collective, participative, and publicly accountable involvement in management of the fishery by a broad spectrum of local stakeholders of the fishery as potential evidence of the presence of proactive avoidance of legal disputes.
+The team may use supporting evidence from multiple and cross-checked, semi-structured interviews with a range of stakeholders representing different interests within the community.